Protonus-xen/Red-and-Blue/README.md

 **These mods are absolute garbaj.
 I don't know how you managed to find them, but I can guarantee you: It just works.**

-When you're done, you can delete **my** content in this README and update the file with details for others getting started with your repository.
+When you're done, you can delete **my** content in this README and update the file with details for others getting started with your pository.

 *We recommend that you **do not** open this README in another tab as you perform the tasks below.
 You cannot [watch our video](https://youtu.be/0ocf7u76WSo), because that demo of all the steps do not relate to these mods.
 Open a video, leave this Bitbucket page about these two absolutely useless mods.*